justinrgarrard/world-of-naevis.net/docs/character_creation/race/elf.md

 # Elf

 Navean elves belong to the [Elven Empire](../../lore/greenlands/elves), a sprawling nation that covers nearly all of the continent.
-Their society is rigidly stratified along bloodlines and codified traditions going back thousands of years.
+Their society is rigidly stratified along bloodlines going back thousands of years.

 {: .language}
 > **Elven** is the language of enchanting.
 Proficient characters receive a 20% discount when buying spellbooks, spellcasting focuses, and scrolls.